nvkhuy/code-challenge/src/problem6/README.md

       ```

 2. **Session Validation**
-    - On every score update request, the backend validates the incoming `deviceId` (if mobile) and/or `IP` against the stored session hash.
+    - On every score update request, the backend validates the incoming `deviceId` (if mobile) or `IP` against the stored session hash.
     - If they match → request proceeds.
     - If they differ → the user must log in again to re-establish a trusted session.